By John Lamkin, updated by Lydia Carey

 Many publications have touted foreign ownership of real estate in Belize — and rightly so.
 With jungles, beautiful beaches and the second largest barrier reef in the world, the country is an excellent choice.
 Places like Ambergris Caye and Corozal have become known and still offer an attractive lifestyle, but for those that want to "fly under the radar," Placencia, Stann Creek District is the place to look.

-David Kafka gave up his landscaping business in Florida to move to Belize for a simpler and less expensive life for himself, wife, and young daughter.
+David Kafka gave up his landscaping business in Charleston, SC to move to Belize for a simpler and less expensive life for himself, wife, and young daughter.
 In Placencia he found that and more.
 The opportunity arose to establish a RE/MAX real estate office in the small, upcoming town.
 The boom there managed to keep David, a distant relative of Franz Kafka it so happens, quite busy.
 Well, busy by Belize standards anyway.

+Here are a few places you can find your next dream home.
 All prices shown in the following examples are in U.S. dollars.